 Whether you’re looking for a more formal experience or you just want to have some fun, there are several great locations to grab a bite to eat and do some dancing.

 One of the more interesting options is Rock n’ Bowl, a venue that is part-restaurant, part-bowling alley, and part dance club.
-There is so much to do here that you can easily spend hours experiencing everything.

 If you’re only looking for a light meal, you might also want to consider Mimi’s in the Marigny.
 This bar offers drinks and tapas downstairs with DJ music and dancing upstairs!